-The Implementation Plan "Towards a Pollution-Free Planet" aims to accelerate and upscale action to reduce pollution in all its forms, and to support countries in implementing the Sustainable Development Goals.
+The Implementation Plan "Towards a Pollution-Free Planet" aims to accelerate and upscale action to reduce pollution, and to support countries in implementing the Sustainable Development Goals.
 Annex 1 shows how actions on different dimensions of pollution contribute to the Goals.